Best AI Robo-Advisor Alternatives for a Roth IRA in 2026

 Walnut

 An AI investing assistant you chat with on the broker you already own.
-It connects the Roth IRA you already hold at a supported broker through SnapTrade (read-only by default) and lets you ask about your real holdings by talking through Claude, ChatGPT, or a built-in assistant, with each position framed against the S&P 500 and the option to build thematic baskets.
+It connects the Roth IRA you already hold at a supported broker (read-only by default) and lets you ask about your real holdings by talking through Claude, ChatGPT, or a built-in assistant, with each position framed against the S&P 500 and the option to build thematic portfolios.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-Walnut is not a robo and not an account opener: it sits on top of the Roth IRA you already hold, is read-only by default, requires your approval for every trade, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
+Walnut is read-only by default, requires your approval for every trade, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It has a free tier, and Walnut is not an investment adviser.

 Roth-IRA-specific factors that actually matter

-A Roth IRA changes a few things about how you should think about these tools, beyond the usual robo-versus-assistant question:
+A Roth IRA changes a few things about how you should think about these tools, beyond the usual robo-versus-assistant question.
+Two features drive it: contributions are made with money you have already paid tax on, and qualified growth and withdrawals come out tax-free.
+That combination reshapes what to optimize for.

-• Rebalancing inside the account has no tax cost.
-Trades inside a Roth IRA do not create a realized-gains tax bill, so frequent rebalancing (whether by a robo, by M1’s automation, or by you in a Walnut basket) does not carry the tax friction it would in a taxable account.
+- Rebalancing inside the account has no tax cost.
+Trades inside a Roth IRA do not create a realized-gains tax bill, so rebalancing (whether by a robo such as Fidelity Go, by M1 Finance’s automation, or by you in a Walnut portfolio) does not carry the tax friction it would in a taxable account.
+That makes a Roth a comfortable home for a strategy you adjust over time.

-• The horizon is usually long.
-A Roth IRA is typically a long-term, retirement-oriented account, which suits both hands-off robos and a research-and-hold approach with an AI assistant.
+- The horizon is usually long.
+A Roth IRA is typically a long-term, retirement-oriented account, which suits both hands-off robos like Fidelity Go and a research-and-hold approach with an AI assistant like Walnut.
 Short-term trading is rarely the point.
+For that angle specifically, see the robo-advisor alternatives for long-term investing.

-• Does the tool support IRAs at all?
-This is the gating question and why the table is ordered by it.
-A robo has to offer a Roth IRA account type; an assistant like Walnut instead has to be able to connect the Roth IRA you already hold at your broker.
+- Does the tool support IRAs at all?
+This is the gating question and why the table leads with it.
+A robo such as Betterment or M1 Finance has to offer a Roth IRA account type; an assistant like Walnut instead has to be able to connect the Roth IRA you already hold at your broker.
+If you are moving an old workplace account into a Roth, see the robo-advisor alternatives for a 401k rollover.

 At a glance